Barry1003/alx-system_engineering-devops-01/0x00-shell_basics/README.md

-wrintting a script that shows the absoulute path of the current working directory
+script that prints the absolute path name of the current working directory